blaenk/site/input/notes/objective-c.markdown

 NSString *name = @"John";
 ```

+It's also possible to box named C strings using boxed expressions.

 `NSString`s can contain Unicode characters by escaping them with `\u`.

 It's possible to create an `NSString` from a given format: